Bouygues could turn from predator to prey in French telecoms war

 A government official told Reuters last week that efforts to promote an SFR-Bouygues deal aimed to stop the price war or a possible a hostile takeover from leading to job cuts.

 "The thinking is that four operators is too many and there will inevitably be a casualty.
-So either you organize the move to three operators, or you remain passive but then you'll have to deal with mass layoffs," the person said.
+So either you organise the move to three operators, or you remain passive but then you'll have to deal with mass layoffs," the person said.

 To allay antitrust issues over its SFR bid, Bouygues had agreed to sell its mobile network and some spectrum to Iliad.
 Iliad, which is building its mobile network, jumped at the chance to scoop up 15,000 antennas.